ComputeCanada/puppet-magic_castle/README.md

 ```
 </details>

+## profile::gpu

+This class installs and configures the NVIDIA GPU drivers if an NVIDIA GPU
+is detected.
+The class configures nvidia-persistenced and nvidia-dcgm daemons
+when the GPU is connected via PCI passthrough, or configures nvidia-gridd when
+dealing with an NVIDIA VGPU.

+For PCI passthrough, the class installs the latest CUDA drivers available
+on NVIDIA yum repos.
+For VGPU, the driver source is cloud provider specific and has to be specified
+via either `profile::gpu::install::vgpu::rpm::source` for rpms or
+`profile::gpu::install::vgpu::bin::source` for binary installer.

 ## profile::jupyterhub::hub

 > JupyterHub is a multi-user server for Jupyter Notebooks.
 It is designed to support many users by